ml-explore/mlx-examples/README.md

 - Bidirectional language understanding with [BERT](bert)
 - Semi-supervised learning on graph-structured data with [GCN](gcn).

+Note: You can now directly download a few converted checkpoints from the [MLX Community](https://huggingface.co/mlx-community) organisation on Hugging Face.

 ## Contributing

 We are grateful for all of [our